-Vismaya dowry death case: Kerala court finds husband guilty, sentence to be announced tomorrow
+Vismaya dowry death case: Kerala court finds husband guilty

 “At the time of marriage, I had given 100 sovereigns of gold, 1.20 acres of land and a new car,” he told reporters.
 “However, he was torturing my daughter, demanding more money.
 As the car, which was gifted to the couple, was bought after availing a loan, I could not meet his demand for more money.”

-The woman’s father said the new car was worth Rs 11 lakh.
+Nair said the new car was worth Rs 11 lakh.
 “But Kiran used to harass my daughter saying that that car does not fit for his status,” he added.
 “He wanted the car to be sold and the money given to him.”

 Nair and Kumar got married in May 2020.
-Kumar was once taken to the police station after he had hit Nair in front of her parents.
+Kumar was once taken to the police station after he had hit Vismaya in front of her parents.
 However, the police insisted that both the sides should reach a compromise.